 Treatment of bunions may vary depending on the pain and deformity.
 Treatment may include:

-Surgery (for pain, not for cosmetic purposes)
+Surgery (for pain, not for cosmetic reasons)

 Applying pads to the affected area